 CHAPTER OUTCOME OBJECTIVES IMPACTING ON LOCAL GOVERNMENT RELATED ACTIONS 14 Fighting corruption A corruption-free society, a high adherence to ethics throughout society and a government that is accountable to its people.
 No specific action 15 Nation building and social cohesion Our vision is a society where opportunity is not determined by race or birth right; where citizens accept that they have both rights and responsibilities.
-Most critically, we seek a united, prosperous, non-racial, non - sexist and democratic South Africa.
-Improving public services and spaces as well as building integrated housing and sport facilities in communities to ensure sharing of common spaces across race and class.
-Promote citizen participation in forums such as IDP's and Ward Committees.
-Work towards a social compact for growth, employment and equity.
+Most critically, we seek a united, prosperous, non-racial, non - sexist and democratic South Africa. common spaces across race and class.